Kuopio: Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 65.6% of the population of Kuopio.
+Other religious groups accounted for 3.8% of the population.
+30.6% of the population had no religious affiliation.

-The largest church denomination in Finland, Evangelical Lutheran Church has a diocese in Kuopio, which is shepherded by bishop Jari Jolkkonen.
+The largest church denomination in Finland, Lutheran Church has a diocese in Kuopio, which is shepherded by bishop Jari Jolkkonen.
 One of the most significant Lutheran churches in the city is the Kuopio Cathedral, completed in 1816.

-Kuopio is home of the Finnish Orthodox Church where its primate, archbishop of Karelia and all Finland Leo (Makkonen) is seated.
-This is an autonomous jurisdiction affiliated with the Patriarchate of Constantinople.
-It is the only mainstream Orthodox faction to celebrate Easter on the Latin date.
-The late Archbishop Paul had been successful in producing literature of popular theology.
+Until 2018, Kuopio was home to primate of the Finnish Orthodox Church, the called Archbishop of Karelia and all Finland.
+Since 2018, the primate is seated in Helsinki and Kuopio became the seat of the Diocese of Kuopio and Karelia.
+The late Archbishop Paul had been successful in producing literature of popular Orthodox theology.
 The city is also the location of RIISA- Orthodox Church Museum of Finland.

 Kuopio also has an Islamic mosque.
 Muslims from various parts of the world and certain Finnish Muslims live in Kuopio.

 The town is also home to the first Burmese Buddhist monastery in Finland, named the Buddha Dhamma Ramsi Monastery.